SamsungDS/vmctl/README.md

 7. Prepare a boot image.
 The `q35-base.conf` configuration will look a base image in `img/base.qcow2`.
-You can use [archbase][archbase] to build a lean Arch Linux base image or grab an [Ubuntu cloud image][ubuntu-cloud-image] if that's your vice.
+You can use [archbase][archbase] to build a lean Arch Linux base image or grab a QCOW2-based [Ubuntu cloud image][ubuntu-cloud-image] if that's your vice.

+   In the case of a standard "cloud image", you probably want to resize it since it is usually shrinked to be as small as possible by default.

+       $ qemu-img resize img/base.qcow2 8G

    **Note** The example `nvme.conf` will define `GUEST_BOOT="img/nvme.qcow2"`.
-   You do not need to provide that image - if it is not there `$GUEST_BOOT` will be a shallow image derived from `img/base.qcow2` by the `q35-base.conf` configuration.
+   You do not need to provide that image - if it is not there `$GUEST_BOOT` will be a differential image backed by `img/base.qcow2`.
 So, if you ever need to reset to the "base" state, just remove the `img/nvme.qcow2` image.

 [archbase]: https://github.com/OpenMPDK/archbase
 [ubuntu-cloud-image]: https://cloud-images.ubuntu.com